 In 30 years, the cost of a day ticket had risen by 48%, compared to 1,140% in California and 1,271% in Florida over the same timespan.

 Disney’s European resort opened in 1992 but wasn’t initially a success, with ticket prices only rising about six Euros in the first ten years, from around €30 to €36.
 Nowadays, admission is over double this, at €73.

 |Increase (since opening)||43%||83%|

 As it only opened 14 years ago, prices at Hong Kong Disneyland haven’t risen quite as much as the other parks.
 On opening, admission was HK$350 (about £35), which rose by 43% to HK$499 (£50) after ten years and to HK$639 (£65) today.

 Looking at each Disney resort (excluding Shanghai Disney Resort which only opened in 2016) we took the price of a one-day, one-park ticket for an adult in 2019, 2009, 1999, 1989 and 1979.

 Current prices were taken from the park’s official websites, while for historical prices, we used a combination of archived websites using the Wayback Machine, as well as the following sources:

 Up until 1982, Disneyland Resort in California was ticketed by attraction, so we took the cost of an Adult Deluxe “15” Ticket Book, which gave access to the most attractions.

 We ignored ‘peak’ or ‘value’ ticket options and just looked at regular period ticket prices.

 If the price of a ticket to Disneyland has put you off, why not have a holiday at home, and bring along your children’s favourite toys too?
-Our exclusive range of dolls prams, pushchairs, and accessories are perfect for children’s imaginative role-based play!
+Our exclusive range of dolls prams and pushchairs, as well as dolls pram accessories are perfect for different role play ideas for kids.